 The Coordinated Plan was developed with input received from transit providers, human service organizations, and other organizations that serve seniors and people with disabilities, municipalities, and members of the public.
 It documents the Boston region's current public transit and human services transportation; the unmet transportation needs of seniors and people with disabilities; strategies and actions to meet the unmet needs; and priorities for implementation.
 Overall, most comments from public input relate to improving transportation service, followed by improving transportation infrastructure.
-In addition, while there are many transportation options in the Boston region, as documented in Chapter 2, a lack of coordination between agencies continues to be a barrier with regards to improved access to desired destinations, especially between suburbs and across transit provider boundaries.
+In addition, while there are many transportation between agencies continues to be a barrier with regards to improved access to desired destinations, especially between suburbs and across transit provider boundaries.
 Chapter 4 points to some potential strategies to address these needs and possible implementation priorities.